The biggest new U.S. turboshaft for half a century is in final tests at GE

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GE Takes Wraps Off GE38 Development For CH-53K".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GE Takes Wraps Off GE38 Development For CH-53K".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.